Umbaji/NMTMD/README.md

 # Melinda-Text-Dataset
 Official repository for the Opensource Textdataset for NMT for local langues in West Africa (EWE Corpus)
-# Yodi :The Speech Recognition for Ewè :
-This is official repository of Yodi.
-The Yodi project is focused on developing a general language model for everyday life and the industry in Ewè, spoken in West Africa !

 # Objective

-##### • Develop a Machine Translation Model with correspondant Ewè alphabet
+##### • Develop a Machine Translation Text and Speech Dataset NMT for local langues in West Africa (EWE Corpus)

 # Key Results

-###### -> Develop & Measure the accuracy or the performance of the available TTS Google model
+###### -> Develop & Measure the accuracy or the performance of the Yodi model from this dataset for text to text translation.
-###### -> Develop & Measure the accuracy of Yodi built from Umbaji dataset
+###### -> Develop & Measure the accuracy of Yodi built from this dataset for Speech recognition.

 ##### Remark : Getting accurate data and labelled data from available source onlie or in local written papers would be necessary for machine sentence translation.
-(Research to be done to ascertain the quantity data necessary)

 Feel free to add your labelled or unlabeled NMT data to the repository.